GoffyW/Goffy/README.md

 <!--  💬 Learning English 🇺🇸
 - 💬 Learning English
 - 👯 Good at team work -->
-- 🌱 Learning how to become a pragmatic programer
+- 🌱 Learning how to become a pragmatic programmer

 <!--
 **goffyguo/goffyguo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.